“Educating the mind without educating the heart is no education at all”

 Our buddy system helps newcomers through their early days, and we encourage older children to mentor younger pupils, instilling a sense of responsibility.

-The school’s house system encourages teamwork and a competitive spirit, allowing children to celebrate their own success as well as the achievement of others.
+The school’s house system encourages teamwork and a competitive spirit, allowing children to celebrate their own success as well as the achievements of others.
 Whole school events and charitable activities foster a sense of pride in belonging to a wider community.

 “Tell me and I’ll forget.
 Show me and I may remember.
 Involve me and I’ll learn”